eMe-404/framework-dojo/src/main/java/dependency-injection/spec.md

 # SBE

 - This runtime environment is called the **container**
-- A Java class is a managed bean if it meets all of the following conditions:
+- A Java class is a managed bean if it meets all the following conditions:
     - It is not an inner class.
-    - It is a non-abstract class, or is annotated `@Decorator`.
-    - It does not implement `javax.enterprise.inject.spi.Extension`.
     - It has an appropriate constructor - either:
         - the class has a constructor with no parameters, or
         - the class declares a constructor annotated `@Inject`.
     - e.g.

     ```java